core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : NO

-For the second interaction triggered by the above, the endpoint takes the role of a server:
+For the second interaction triggered by the above, the endpoint takes the role of a server (note that this is exactly the the Well-Known Interface of {{RFC6690}} Section 4):
 <!-- the above paragraph could just as well be any other text;
 what amtters is that the tables above and below are clearly separated. -->